University Marketing provides support for administrators across campus charged with editing content on any section of the wcu.edu website.

 We also oversee content for the university homepage and gateway pages and build custom sites to support new initiatives and marketing campaigns.

-More advanced training can be provided on a one-on-one basis.
-To schedule a time, contact Patrick at firstname.lastname@example.org.
+Training can also be provided on a one-on-one basis.
+To schedule a time, contact Patrick at email@example.com.

 University Marketing partners with the IT Systems and Applications team to support a wide variety of online needs.
 Marketing's role is management of the external website (wcu.edu), our content management system, and our search functionality.
 IT supports our Intranet (myWCU), Banner functionality, and embedded applications such as our 25Live calendar tool.
 The information below is to help you find the help you need.